tnash005/alx-system_engineering-devops/0x00-shell_basics/README.md

-A file that gives  absolute path name of the current working directory script to display contents change directory display in long format display hidden files display current directory contents script that creates a directory
+Create a script that creates a directory named my_first_directory in the /tmp/ directory.